LukeEvans/akka-nlp/README.md

 To run:

 	1) In terminal run: 'sbt compile run'
+	2) Select number corresponding to DaemonSystem
-	2) From eclipse run TestApp.java
+	3) From eclipse run TestApp.java